wardle/deprivare/README.md

-# uk-deprivation
+# deprivare

-> Deprivation indices in the UK.
+This provides code and data for indices of deprivation, initially supporting the UK.

-This provides code and data for UK indices of deprivation.
+---

 Deprivation is an important determinant of outcomes in health and care.